Brown-University-Library/glider/src/parser/init-parameters-notes.md

 All Flightplan markup elements have an ID (in the form of an `id` attribute).

 If the element doesn't have one, one will be assigned that is based on its position in the document -- thereby ensuring that across all clients the IDs will be the same.

+Therefore: currently _if the Glider markup is modified prior to parsing, then either (a) it has to be modified consistently between clients, *OR* (b) explicit IDs need to be provided._

 ### Glider Root